-IC-Health is an Horizon 2020 Project to develop a series of Massive Open Online Courses (MOOCS) to help improve the digital health literacy of European citizens.
-MOOCS will be developed in eight languages (English, French, Italian, Danish, German, Swedish, Dutch and Spanish).
-Countries involved in the pilot are Spain, Italy, Belgium, United Kingdom, Netherlands, Sweden, Germany and Denmark.
+IC-Health was an Horizon 2020 project to develop a series of Massive Open Online Courses (MOOCS) to help improve the digital health literacy of European citizens.
+MOOCS were developed in eight languages (English, French, Italian, Danish, German, Swedish, Dutch and Spanish).
+Countries involved in the pilot were Spain, Italy, Belgium, United Kingdom, Netherlands, Sweden, Germany and Denmark.

 Objectives and Methodology